FEMLab/focus16/README.md

 ##### `focusDB`
-This will go through the process of getting the list of assemblies that are associated with SRAs, downloading up to 5 SRAs,  finding the closes referece for each of the 5 SRAs, assembling, and extracting the 16S sequences.

 ###### Required Arguments
 ```
 [--organism_name]: The species of interest, input within quotes.
-[--nstrains]: The number of reference genomes and the number of SRAs the user wishes to download.
+[--n_references]: Maximum number of reference genomes the user wishes to download.
-[--output_dir]: The output directory.
-[--genomes_dir]: The output directory for which to store reference genomes, or a preexisting directory containing genomes the user wishes to use as reference genomes.
+[--n_SRAs]: Maximum number of SRAs the user wishes to download.
 ```
 ###### Optional Arguments:
 ```